 When updating subscription pricing, you have three options: update existing members’ pricing, don’t update all old members’ pricing so they remain on their current subscription terms or choose neither.

-Step 4: Update Your Widgets & QR Codes
+Step 4: Update Your Widgets and/or QR Codes

 Archiving the old price does not automatically update your widgets, so manual updates are necessary.
 You must: